 They are the stars of May, aren’t they?
 ‘Hilltop Beacon’ is my absolute favourite geum.
 I bought three plants from a local NGS Open Garden, the wonderful 1 Brickwall Cottages (which houses the National Collection of Geums) three years ago.
 I divided these after their first year to make six, then again the next year to make twelve.
 They are a wonderful soft peachy apricot, with just a hint of pink, and their dark stems are a purplish burgundy.
 They look even more divine from the side or from behind, with their gently arching heads.
 Their petals are the texture of undulating silk.
 The bees love them, tickling them and making them nod seductively.
 And I LOVE apricot and purple together.

 Do you see a wild animal in the background?
 That’s Ziggy photo-bombing this time.

 Time to move on?
 This is a nice composition of purples.
 I love the structure of lupin flowers.
 If you can, zoom in on a green one to fully appreciate its incredible architecture.
-It is a bit like the Guerkin tower in London, which I watched being built when I lived near it and worked at the Barbican Theatre (20 years ago! 😱) It spiralled ever higher into the sky, the most beautiful building in mid-construction.
+It is a bit like the Guerkin in the City of London.

 Sorry about the wheelbarrow in the background.
 But now you know I do actually do work in the garden and don’t just wander around sniffing flowers.
 I was swopping spent tulips for new dahlias yesterday.